-Please note that the Annual Safety and Security Report 2020 outlines safety policies & procedures as they relate to times of normal on-campus operations.
+Please note that the Annual Safety and Security Report 2022 outlines safety policies & procedures as they relate to times of normal on-campus operations.
 In March 2020, HU transitioned from on-campus instruction and programs to a fully remote operation due to the Covid-19 pandemic.
-The decision to transition to remote operations was based on student & staff safety in addition to recommendations from the Commonwealth of Pennsylvania for Covid-19 transmission mitigation.
-Ever since, HU has maintained remote operations of the Governor of Pennsylvania and the Pennsylvania Department of Health.
+For the 2021 - 2022 academic year, HU courses and programs continued to be offered virtually with very limited on-campus experiences.